A new approach in a challenging disease

 The eosinophil-targeting effects of oral dexpramipexole were discovered during its clinical development.
 Across five clinical trials, dexpramipexole showed a significant reduction in eosinophil counts in both the blood and in inflamed tissue.

-Areteia is advancing dexpramipexole through Phase III clinical trials which will potentially support approval of dexpramipexole for the treatment of eosinophilic asthma.
+Areteia is also advancing dexpramipexole through the EXHALE-2 and EXHALE-3 Phase III clinical trials.
+Together, these three studies will potentially support approval of dexpramipexole for the treatment of eosinophilic asthma.
 To our knowledge, dexpramipexole is the only late-stage oral treatment in development for eosinophilic asthma.

 Phase III development is underway.